erikcox/ecox.rocks/about.md

 permalink: /about/
 ---

-## I am a full stack developer and a recent software engineering grad, living in San Francisco, currently seeking a product management position.
+## I am a full stack developer and a recent software engineering grad, living in San Francisco.

 Born and raised in the San Francisco Bay Area, I am an experienced full-stack developer and recent software engineering grad of Notre Dame de Namur University.
 I have experience with front-end and back-end web development, mobile development, SQL, ETL, advertising, and product management.